RobotNerd/sliderish/doc/user-stories.md

 Sub-tasks
 - Create a shell script to start chrome with a URL viewed in full screen mode.
 - `[DONE]` Serve a static page with a black background and nothing else.
-- Make target browser configurable.

 ## As a user, I want to display an image on the app.

-Status: in progress
+Status: done
 Sub-tasks
 - `[DONE]` Add sample images for testing.
 Include images that are large in dimension and small in file size.
 Ensure that images are distinct, have clear borders, and have unique features.
 - `[DONE]` Display an image.
-- Create a node.js server to act as an API.
+- `[DONE]` Create a node.js server to act as an API.
-- Add an API route to retrieve an image.
+- `[DONE]` Add an API route to retrieve an image.
-- Update the client to retrieve the image from the API using an AJAX call.
+- `[DONE]` Update the client to retrieve the image from the API using an AJAX call.
-- Display an image received from the server.
+- `[DONE]` Display an image received from the server.

 ## As a user, I want to display and pan across an image larger than the screen.

-Status: backlog
+Status: in-progress
 Sub-tasks
 - Display a zoomed version of an image.
 - Animate the image so that it moves across the screen.
 Ensure that all